 - Little to no direct human intervention in the environment…ever: Once all these tools are in place, you should no longer need to directly modify individual instances or configurations.
 You should instead modify the template or script to update (or more ideally, relaunch) the environment.

-We have gone into significant technical depth into Logicworks’ security automation practices in other places; you can see our Sr. Solutions Architect’s talk about security automation below, watch him talk about our general automation practices here, or read this in-depth overview of our automation practices.
+We have gone into significant technical depth into Logicworks’ security automation practices in other places; you can see our Sr. Solutions Architect’s talk about security automation, watch him talk about our general security automation practices, or read this in-depth overview of our automation practices.

 Here are some other great resources about Security by Design and Secure DevOps: